 Five from Finland

 Looking to find inspiration for entrepreneurship?
-Finnish sayings are here to help.Julia Bushueva
+Finnish sayings are here to help.Julia Helminen

-This week, our Five from Finland article takes a slightly more light-hearted approach than usual.
-We take a look at traditional Finnish sayings that startup entrepreneurs may find useful in their endeavours.
+Take a light-hearted look at entrepreneurship with some traditional Finnish sayings that the startup community may find useful in their endeavours.

 All languages and cultures have their own proverbs and sayings that can, at first glance, seem inexplicable.
 Although sometimes they stem from times that hardly resonate with the modern mind, often the seed of wisdom they carry is applicable to today’s world.

-We at Good News from Finland collected a set of five traditional proverbs that could function as reminders to business founders as they embark on the challenging – yet often rewarding – journey of entrepreneurship.
-Here you go!
+Here are five traditional proverbs that could function as reminders to business founders as they embark on the challenging – yet often rewarding – journey of entrepreneurship.

 Literal translation: Empty barrels clatter the most.